ktheticdev/BadWDSD/README.md

 Short to ground to activate

-**HOLD** - Disable the modchip without needing to remove power to unsolder
+**HOLD** - Disable the modchip without needing to remove power or unsolder

 **LITE** - TODO